pratzlaff/mccal/README.md

 2.0 0.10 12.0 0.20 0.07
 ```

-This example is listed in `data/simple.spec`, and ratios of
+This example is listed in `data/simple.spec`, and the resulting ratios of
-resulting modified to original responses for five runs are plotted below
+modified to original responses for five runs are plotted below

 <image src="images/simple_simulated_arfs.png" />